physics-int/jIAPS/_posts/2015-08-03-iaps-iyl-let-there-be-the-year-of-light.markdown

 date: 2015-08-03 09:34:48
 author: Ezster Piros
 categories: Event
-excerpt: 2015 is a magical year for sure, especially for scientists all over the world uniting to celebrate the International Year of Light and Light-based Technologies.
-IAPS is proud to be a Silver Associate sponsor of IYL 2015 and had the privilege to participate in the Opening Ceremony that took place on 19-20 January 2015 at the UNESCO headquarters, Paris.
-IAPS was present with 16 volunteers from different national and local committees, including 6 EC members.
 ---

 2015 is a magical year for sure, especially for scientists all over the world uniting to celebrate the International Year of Light and Light-based Technologies.
 IAPS is proud to be a Silver Associate sponsor of IYL 2015 and had the privilege to participate in the Opening Ceremony that took place on 19-20 January 2015 at the UNESCO headquarters, Paris.
 IAPS was present with 16 volunteers from different national and local committees, including 6 EC members.